 School Counselor Office

-- Listening and consult about concerns about social/emotional and developmental issues.
+- Listen and consult about social/emotional concerns and developmental issues.

 As a Resource for Parents:

 - Interpreting the school experience for a better understanding about what a student at Jacques experiences.

 - Providing resources for coping, self-esteem, and stress so parents can be full partners in their children’s educational effort.